feldera/feldera/docs/docs/what-is-dbsp.md

 * SQL view definitions with `CREATE VIEW` specify analyses.
 Views may draw data from tables and from other views.
-DBSP provides powerful SQL analysis features, including recursion and time-series operators.
+DBSP provides powerful SQL analysis features, including time-series operators.

 A program defines a computation, but it doesn't specify the source or destination for data.
 Those are the province of **connectors** and